nais/demo/README.md

  -  Stop your docker container

-    `` docker stop CONTAINER_ID/NAME ``
+    `` docker stop CONTAINER_ID `` or
+    `` docker stop CONTAINER_NAME``

-# Tag and push to internal NAV docker repo.
+ - Push to internal NAV docker repo.
-#You need a different $VERSION for each new version of the app.

-docker tag  $UNIQUENAME docker.adeo.no:5000/$UNIQUENAME:$VERSION  && docker push docker.adeo.no:5000/$UNIQUENAME:$VERSION
+    `` docker push docker.adeo.no:5000/$UNIQUENAME:$VERSION ``

 # Deploying to a NAIS cluster.

-Open nais.yaml and replace the image with your image
+ - Open nais.yaml and replace the image with your image

-# Push nais.yaml to a repository.
+ - Push nais.yaml to a repository.

-curl --user uploader:upl04d3r --upload-file nais.yaml https://repo.adeo.no/repository/nais/$UNIQUENAME/$VERSION/nais.yaml
+   `` curl --user uploader:upl04d3r --upload-file nais.yaml https://repo.adeo.no/repository/nais/$UNIQUENAME/$VERSION/nais.yaml ``

-# Deploy to preprod-fss
+ - Deploy to preprod-fss

+    todo: Get a srv_user/pwd

-curl -k -d '{"application": "$UNIQUENAME","version": "$VERSION", "environment": "t6", "zone": "fss", "namespace": "demo", "username": "brukernavn", "password": "passord"}' https://daemon.nais.preprod.local/deploy
+    `` curl -k -d '{"application": "$UNIQUENAME","version": "$VERSION", "environment": "t6", "zone": "fss", "namespace": "demo", "username": "brukernavn", "password": "passord"}' https://daemon.nais.preprod.local/deploy ``

-# You might get some error here.
+     You might get a error here.
 Which brings us to FASIT part 1.

-Your application needs to be registred in fasit.
-So head over to fasit.adeo.no and create a application with the same name as $UNIQUENAME.
+ -  Your application needs to be registered in Fasit.
+So head over to fasit.adeo.no and create an application with the same name as $UNIQUENAME.

-# Rerun your curl to the daemon.
+ -  Rerun your curl to the daemon.

-You should get a respnse about kubernets resources being created. (deployment, secret, ingress, autoscaler)
+    You should get a response about kubernetes resources being created. (deployment, secret, ingress, autoscaler)

-# Now for some kubectl commands.
+ - Lets check the status of your application.

+    Switch to the preprod-fss cluster:

+        kubectl context preprod-fss

+    Set namespace demo as the current namesspace:

-kubectl context preprod-fss #Switch to the preprod-fss cluster. kubectl config set-context preprod-fss --namespace=demo #Set namespace demo as the current namesspace kubectl get pod #Get all pods in the current context(cluster) and namespace dem.
+        kubectl config set-context preprod-fss --namespace=demo

+    Get all pods in the current context(cluster) and namespace demo:

+        kubectl get pod

-# You should see your pods but they are not in a Running state.
+    You should see your pods but they are not in a Running state.
 Thats bad.
-kubectl describe pod "your-pod-name" #Gives you a list of events for your pod.
-And an indication of why the pod is failing.
+    You cab get list of events for your pod.
+And an indication of why the pod is failing:

+        kubectl describe pod "your-pod-name"

     Note that kubernetes is killing your pod because the endpoint /isAlive is responding with 404.

     At this point I should probably say something about liveness, readyness and nais.yaml. tldr; You application needs to respond with 200 at the default endpoints /isalive and /isready.

-# Open your favorite editor and implment a /isAlive and /isREeady which responds with a 200 OK.
+  - Open your favorite editor and implment a /isAlive and /isREeady which responds with a 200 OK.

-# Build application, tag application and push.
+  - Build application and push the new docker container as while as uploading nais.yaml.
     Increment the version.

-# Curl to naisd  using the new version number.
+  - Curl to naisd using the new version number.

-# Your pods should be now in a running state.
+  - Check the status of your pods.
+They should be now in a running state.

-# A few valuable  kubectl commands
+    A few kubectl commands to check your pods.

         kubectl logs YOUR-POD-NAME

         kubectl top YOUR-POD_NAME

         kubectl get all -l app=$UNIQUENAME

-# But... where is my app running
+ - But... where is my app running

         kubectl get ingress $UNIQUENAME should give you a hint.

-# Congratulations your app is now runing in NAIS.
+   Congratulations your app is now running in NAIS.

-# At this point I should ask if there are any questions and perhaps talk about k8s resources.
+   At this point I should ask if there are any questions and perhaps talk about k8s resources.